-We’ve got some exciting news for everyone who has been right behind the campaign to restore the clock shelter in Cleveleys – work is due to begin on the re-roofing, hopefully this week!
+We’ve got some exciting news for everyone who has been right behind the Save our Clock Shelter Campaign – work is due to begin on the re-roofing, hopefully this week!

 The clock shelter was modelling a bevvy of beauties at the car show this weekend!